-As new refrigeration technologies were introduced amid much fanfare, Panasonic Healthcare focused on achieving a balance without compromise.
-The Panasonic Healthcare design effort is comprised of four primary areas where technology has improved.
-These include the widespread success of the variable speed inverter compressor, the increase in heat transfer efficiencies, the adoption of natural refrigerants and the integration of Panasonic designed proprietary control algorithms that are unique to the industry.
+As new refrigeration technologies were introduced amid much fanfare, PHC Corporation focused its design efforts on achieving a balance without compromise.
+This effort was comprised of four primary areas where technology has improved.
+These include the widespread success of the variable speed inverter compressor, the increase in heat transfer efficiencies, the adoption of natural refrigerants and the integration of proprietary control algorithms that are unique to the industry.